-Land is stated at cost or appraised value at date of donation; buildings, furniture, and equipment are stated at cost.
+Land, buildings, furniture, and equipment are stated at cost or fair value at the date of donation.
 Buildings, furniture, and equipment are depreciated on a straight-line basis over the estimated useful life of the assets.
 Construction in progress costs are included in Land and buildings on the Consolidated Statements of Financial Position.
 Interest cost incurred during construction is capitalized as part of the cost of capital projects.
 Equipment under capital leases is included in assets and liabilities at the value of future minimum lease payments discounted by the University's incremental borrowing rate.
 Property acquired on federally funded awards that meets the University's capitalization criteria is recorded as an asset of the University and depreciated in accordance with the University's depreciation policy.
 These assets are disposed of as prescribed by relevant federal requirements at the conclusion of the award.